Quarterly overview of stock index performance and the top trends impacting the state of clean tech.

 QGRD (Global Grid)

-First Trust ETFs tracking Nasdaq Clean Edge indexes equaled more than $4 billion in assets under management as of June 30, 2021.
+Financial products tracking Nasdaq Clean Edge indexes equaled more than $4 billion in assets under management as of July 7, 2023.

 DATA DIVE: THE CLEAN EDGE TECH MATURATION MODEL